-Remembrance Sunday: Nation to fall silent to remember the war dead
+Remembrance Sunday: Nation falls silent to remember the war dead

 - Published

-The nation is to fall silent as it remembers those who died in past conflicts this Remembrance Sunday.
+The nation has fallen silent as it remembers those who died in past conflicts this Remembrance Sunday.

 The Queen is not attending the service at London's Cenotaph after spraining her back.

-But, as in previous years, the Prince of Wales will lay a wreath on her behalf, with other members of the royal family also attending.
+A national two-minute silence was held at 11:00 GMT, with similar ceremonies taking place at war memorials across the country.

-The event has seen the return of pre-pandemic numbers of veterans, military personnel and crowds.
+Events have seen the return of pre-pandemic numbers of veterans, military personnel and crowds.

 The National Service of Remembrance in Whitehall was closed to the public last year, with only limited numbers taking part, because of coronavirus measures.